srinivasulu-p/Data-Structures-Implementations/README.md

 In Each of the Data Structure Implementation, you can see the functions related to those data structures.

-Details of methods implemented in each of the data structures implemented
+Here are the details of methods implemented in each of the data structure implemented

 "LinkedList" file contains following methods:
       1. add(E newElement)            --- add element at end to list.